Schedule Your Free Consultation. Talk to an Attorney Today!

 Common Injuries in Bicycle Accidents

-When a vehicle strikes a bicyclist, the biker’s entire body is exposed to the force of the vehicle.
+When a vehicle strikes a bicyclist, the biker’s entire body is exposed to the force of the car.
 In many bike accidents, cyclists also fall off their bikes, hitting the ground and causing further injury.

 Many different injuries are seen in bicycle accident cases.
 Some of the most common are: